Philadelphia Wrongful Death Lawyer Who Will Fight for Your Family’s Rights

 A serious injury can be a tremendously distressing event.
 Distress turns into tragedy, however, when the victim dies from the injuries.
 A drunken driver, a defective drug, or a fatigued doctor can all turn into unintentional killers when fate deals a losing hand.
 I cannot undo this tragedy, unfortunately.
 However, as an aggressive Philadelphia Wrongful Death Lawyer, what I can do is fight to see that you are compensated to the full extent that the law allows.

 The Philadelphia legal system is nothing like small claims court or courtroom drama programs.
 It is complex and confusing, with arcane rules of procedure.
-Although relatively few wrongful death claims reach the trial stage, even in settlement negotiations, it is critical to prove to the other side that you are willing and able to win a wrongful death lawsuit if they refuse to offer you fair compensation.
+Although relatively few wrongful death claims reach the trial stage, even in settlement negotiations, it is critical to proving to the other side that you are willing and able to win a wrongful death lawsuit if they refuse to offer you fair compensation.

-An Aggressive and Caring Wrongful Death Lawyer
+An Aggressive and Caring Philadelphia Wrongful Death Lawyer

 I have been practicing law for over 20 years.
 Of course, this is nothing unusual – many lawyers can say the same.
-The practices of most lawyers, however, look something like a buffet – one day they’ll be litigating a personal injury case, and the next they’ll be setting up a trust fund.
+The practices of most lawyers, however, look something like a buffet – one day they’ll be litigating an injury case, and the next they’ll be setting up a trust fund.
 My practice is not like that.
-I practice personal injury law (including wrongful death claims) 100 percent of the time.
+I practice injury law (including wrongful death claims) 100 percent of the time.